jamersonmss/clone-instagram-dio/README.md

 # clone-instagram-dio

-Olá pessoal!
+Olá a todos!

-Este repositório é para o nosso desafio de projeto: Recriando a página inicial do Instagram;
+Este repositório é do desafio realizado no projeto: Recriando a página inicial do Instagram;